kocherovms/metracer/README.md

 Use metracer when:
  - you want to quickly get acquainted with how a particular part of a Java program works - metracer will provide you with a call tree of a methods;
  - you want to spy for SQL statements issued by Hibernate in your JavaEE application - metracer will supply you with arguments of called methods;
- - you want to troubleshoot errors in Java program but debugger is not available - metracer will supply you with exceptions throw in a program;
+ - you want to troubleshoot errors in Java program but debugger is not available - metracer will supply you with exceptions throw in a program.
- - you want to uniformely add methods tracing code to your Java program in a declarative fashion - metracer give you ability to annotate methods in your program and they will get a tracing logic.

 # Technology
 Metracer uses [Javassist] to instrument programs' code on the fly without then need to recomple anything.